Supreme Court throws out Texas lawsuit seeking to overturn Georgia presidential results

-ATLANTA - The U.S. Supreme Court early Friday evening rejected a lawsuit filed by the state of Texas seeking to invalidate the presidential election results in Georgia and three other states.
+The U.S. Supreme Court early Friday evening, Dec.
+11, rejected a lawsuit filed by the state of Texas seeking to invalidate the presidential election results in Georgia and three other states.

 In an unsigned order, the justices ruled that Texas lacks the legal standing to challenge the outcome of the Nov.
 3 voting in Georgia, Pennsylvania, Michigan and Wisconsin, handing President Donald Trump a major defeat.